-Splunk is a Security Information and Event Management (SIEM) tool that ingests various types of machine data to allow analysts to quickly search, monitor, and visual data.
+Splunk is a Security Information and Event Management (SIEM) tool that ingests various types of machine data to allow analysts to quickly search, monitor, and visualize data.

-It can index structured or unstructured data, perform real-time or historical processing and analysis, and create statistical reports.
+It can index structured or unstructured data, perform real-time or historical processing and analysis, generate statistical reports, and create visualizations such as tables and charts.
 Splunk basically takes your machine or software data, typically found in log files, and makes everything searchable, indexable, and easily understandable.
 This is the essence of Splunk, but it also has many other features that have been added over time.

 Since there is no database on the backend to manage, Splunk is very easy to install and configure.
 It also scales efficiently, so if you have very large amounts of data to index, adding another Splunk server is simple.